Using Pesticides Safely in the Home and Garden

 When you have eliminated possible abiotic causes of your plant problem, use of a pesticide may be appropriate.
 If so, how do you decide which one to use?
 Many products are classified as pesticides and sold through lawn and garden centers, hardware retailers and even grocery stores, and their commercial claims can be confusing and sometimes even inaccurate.
 To find the right pesticide requires that you ask the right questions and read product labels.

-Reading the pesticide label is crucial when purchasing the product.
-Purchasing the wrong product will result in failure of that product to control the pest.
-Additionally, money was wasted purchasing an ineffective product.
+In the world of pesticide use, there is one simple rule that must be followed: "The label is the law."
+It is against the law to use a pesticide for a purpose or in a manner other than that dictated by its label.
+Therefore, careful reading of the label is the first crucial step in pesticide usage.
 Check product labels to see if your particular pest is listed as one that the product will control (Figure 1).
 Never assume that a product will control a pest that is not listed on its label.
-For example, if you wish to control dandelions in your lawn, be sure that the product label claims it controls “dandelions.”
+For example, if you wish to control dandelions in your lawn, be sure that the product label claims it controls "dandelions."
 If the label does not name the pest you wish to control, the risk of a control failure falls upon you and not the retailer or the manufacturer of the product.
 In many instances, you may have more than one product choice to control your problem.
 If so, do not choose on the basis of cost alone; consider products that may be more friendly to the environment, easier on beneficial organisms and perhaps easier and safer to use.
 In the long run, you might save money and also prevent future problems.

-When handling pesticides, keep in mind that they are all poisons and pose risks, at least to some degree.
+When handling pesticides, keep in mind that, as mentioned in the preceding section, they are poisons and pose risks, at least to some degree.
 Most products formulated for use in and around the home are in very low concentrations.
 Many come ready-to-use because they are already diluted.
 Many of the same active ingredients found in home and garden products are available in more concentrated formulations and sold under different brand names for agricultural and industrial uses.
 Generally, most of these concentrated products are not listed as approved for home use — that is, they are illegal to use in the home environment.
 Other products are only available to licensed pest control professionals because of toxicity and environmental concerns.
 If you have a serious pest problem, such as a termite infestation, it is best to consult with a professional.
 Pest-control firms have personnel who are specially trained, certified and licensed to handle these types of jobs.
-For more information on choosing a professional applicator, see MU Extension publication G7501, Selecting a Professional Pest Control Service.

-It’s always better to be safe than sorry.
-Read the product label and be prepared to use it in a responsible way.
+It's always better to be safe than sorry.
+Read the product label, and be prepared to use the product in a responsible way.
 When children, pets or wildlife could be present, take special precautions:

 - Never place rodent baits where children, pets or wildlife will come in contact with them.
 Even so, be aware that rodents will sometimes move pesticide pellets instead of eating them right away, storing them in unlikely places that could pose a hazard.
 Pellets — sometimes colored brightly with a candy-like appearance — have been known to show up in shoes, cabinets and toy storage areas.